 Do click along to submissions, to read more about the competitions, or just to get your copy of their horror anthology, if you write or read horror.
 And don’t forget to ask anything I might have missed.
 This is your opportunity to pick the publisher’s brains. 🙂

-**I recently posted aboutauthors dealing with mental health issues over at Dark Chapter Press.
+**I recently posted about over at Dark Chapter Press.
 Please pop along and leave me a hello if you have time. :)**

 Celebrate the Small Things.
 To be part of this blog hop, all you have to do is visit the Celebrate page on Lexa’s Blog for the rules, and then post every Friday about something you’re grateful for that week.
 It can be about writing or family or school or general life.
 This is the funnest and easiest blog hop ever!
 (Originated by VikLit)